By Ashok Prasad, Founder, Niyyam

 Yes, it leads to average performance.

-How to fix over-diversification?
+How can I fix over-diversification?

-Reduce funds and consolidate your portfolio.
+Reduce the number of funds and build a structured portfolio.

 Final Verdict